TheRobotStudio/SO-ARM100/README.md

       1. `stl_files_for_3dprinting/Follower/Print_Follower_SO_ARM100_08_UP_Prusa.STL`
       2. `stl_files_for_3dprinting/Leader/Print_Leader_SO_ARM100_08_UP_Prusa.STL`
 5. Take Down
-   1. After the print is done, use the putty knife to scrape the the parts off the print bed.
+   1. After the print is done, use a putty knife to scrape the the parts off the print bed.
    2. Remove any support material from parts.
-   3. Reapply the glue stick before starting the next print.

 ## Programming
 1. For software, any Windows PC can connect over USB to program the servos and run initial tests.
 To do so download [Feetech Software](https://www.feetechrc.com/software.html).
 Note: This step is not necessary as motors can be configured using the LeRobot Library, but may be helpful for debugging.